INFORMATIVE MASTERCLASS

 2. Consult an Attorney: Seek advice from a Boerne estate planning attorney, like Shawn McCammon, who can draft these documents to ensure they meet legal requirements and accurately reflect your wishes.

-3. Store Documents Safely: Keep your documents in a safe place, and make sure that your designated proxies know where to find them.
+3. Store Documents Safely: Keep your documents in a safe place, and make sure that your designated agents know where to find them.

-4. Review Regularly: Life changes might require updates to your documents.
-Events such as moving to a new state, getting married, or having a child should prompt you to revisit your documents.
+4. Review Regularly: Life changes might require updates to estate planning documents, especially if your child changes states, schools, or jobs.
 Read more in our article: Reviewing Your Estate Plan Protects Goals, Family

-If you're a young adult or a parent of one in Boerne, now is the time to start thinking about these important legal documents.
+Helping your 18-year-old create an estate plan isn't just about paperwork—it's about protecting their future.
+As a parent, it’s one of the most important steps you can take to ensure you're able to help your child when it matters most.
 Our law firm focuses on estate planning and can help you create a comprehensive plan suited to your wishes.
 Contact McCammon Law today to request a consultation and get started.

 Key Takeaways